OSEMSAUCE/transplant/README.md

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).

+## ToDo's
+	// 9 May 2025
+	// make landName required for land table.
+TreeName is require for tree table.
+	// Normalize land and crop table when names are dropped.
+	// REFUSE AND STYLE: columns that are not unique to land consistent (if land repeats, cant have different values on the same land) then they wont' Highlight.
+	// add org and project name.

 ## Gotcha's

 GOTCHA: when you run `npm run db:pull` two issues happen: